Union Station (Columbus, Georgia)

-Columbus Union Station was a union station in Columbus, Georgia.
-The building was built in 1901 and was designed in the Second Empire style by the architectural firm, Bruce and Morgan.
+Columbus Union Station is a former union station in Columbus, Georgia that is now utilized as mixed-use development.
+The building was constructed in 1901 as the Central of Georgia Railroad Terminal and was designed in the Second Empire style by the architectural firm, Bruce and Morgan.
 The station hosted the Central Railroad of Georgia, the Seaboard Air Line Railroad and the Southern Railway.
-It was located at 1200 Sixth Avenue, directly north of 12th Street, Columbus.
+It is located at 1200 Sixth Avenue, directly north of 12th Street, in Downtown Columbus.

+Location

+Union Station is located at 1200 Sixth Avenue, directly north of 12th Street and two blocks east of Veterans Parkway (U.S. Route 27) on the east side of Downtown Columbus.
+The station occupies the entire southern half of the city block bounded by Sixth Avenue, 12th Street, 13th Street, and the former Central of Georgia railyard, which is currently used by Norfolk Southern.

+History

+The building was constructed in 1901 as the Central of Georgia Railroad Terminal and was designed in the Second Empire style by Atlanta-based architectural firm, Bruce and Morgan.
+The passenger terminal building replaced a terminal built in 1881 that was also operated by the Central of Georgia Railroad.

+Historic rail service

+Seaboard Air Line

-By 1932 Seaboard Air Line passenger trains stopped calling at the station, as the road's operations through Columbus became freight-only.
+By 1932 Seaboard Air Line Railroad (SAL) passenger trains stopped calling at the station, as the railroad's operations through Columbus became freight-only.
 The SAL previously had run passenger trains to Richland, then to Albany.

-Notable passenger train service

 At the opening of the 1940s service included: